goofy2k/ESP32_faust2api/The file Basic ESP32 faust2api example.md

 The example must be compiled in the ESP-IDF environment as a C++ app.
 To this end the project folder contains a folder main with a main.cpp file (only for this aspect see the praragraph "Starting a New ESP32 Project" in the tutorial on [DSP on the ESP32 With Faust](https://faustdoc.grame.fr/tutorials/esp32/).

+1. copy the project folder ("example_faust_mqtt_tcp4_v3") into a suitable location ("path_to_projects") on your computer:
-1. create a secrets.h file in the folder "main"  of the project: <path_to_projects>/example_faust_mqtt_tcp4_v3/main/secrets.h (note 1.)
+2. create a secrets.h file in the folder "main"  of the project: <path_to_projects>/example_faust_mqtt_tcp4_v3/main/secrets.h (note 1.)
-2. open an ESP-IDF 4.2 Powershell session in Windows Terminal (see note 2.)
+3. open an ESP-IDF 4.2 Powershell session in Windows Terminal (see note 2.)
-3. move to the root folder of the project (cd <path_to_projects>/example_faust_mqtt_tcp4_v3
+4. move to the root folder of the project (cd <path_to_projects>/example_faust_mqtt_tcp4_v3)
-4. set ESP32 as the target hardware with "idf.py set-target ESP32" (Option, not required for using the ready-to-go example)
+5. set ESP32 as the target hardware with "idf.py set-target ESP32" (Option, not required for using the ready-to-go example)
-5. if present, remove a build folder with it's contents, either by hand or by issuing a "idf.py fullclean" command
+6. if present, remove a build folder with it's contents, either by hand or by issuing a "idf.py fullclean" command
-6. tune project settings "idf.py menuconfig" (Option, not required for using the ready-to-go example, may be necessary if you have different hardware)
+7. tune project settings "idf.py menuconfig" (Option, not required for using the ready-to-go example, may be necessary if you have different hardware)
-7. compile/build the project:  "idf.py --no-ccache build"  or "idf.py --no-ccache build > buildlognn.txt" for logging of information
+8. compile/build the project:  "idf.py --no-ccache build"  or "idf.py --no-ccache build > buildlognn.txt" for logging of information
-8. inspect firmware size by adding an option "size", "size-files" or "size-components" to the above or use "idf.py size" or "idf.py size > sizelog.txt"
+9. inspect firmware size by adding an option "size", "size-files" or "size-components" to the above or use "idf.py size" or "idf.py size > sizelog.txt"
-9. flash the firmware: connect the device to a serial port of your computer and "run idf.py --no-ccache -p COMnn flash"
+10. flash the firmware: connect the device to a serial port of your computer and "run idf.py --no-ccache -p COMnn flash"
-10. monitor the output: "run idf.py --no-ccache -p COMnn monitor"
+11. monitor the output: "run idf.py --no-ccache -p COMnn monitor"

 If you have properly configured an MQTT broker, the board sends some messages during start-up.
 You can send messages to the board (topic....).
 If these are received, they will appear in your monitor screen.